Is Disney Vacation Club Worth It? The Pros and Cons

 RCI vs Interval International: Vacation Exchange Showdown Youtube Video

-If you want to know more about Interval International, check out our video “Vacation Exchange Showdown: RCI vs. Interval International.”
+If you want to learn more about Interval International, check out our video “Vacation Exchange Showdown: RCI vs. Interval International.”

 Disney Signature Dining Experiences

-One thing you won’t find at any other resort in the timeshare world is the incredible “Signature Dining Experiences” offered by DVC resorts.
-Enjoy rooftop dining bliss at Riviera Resort‘s Topolino’s, delightfully fast service at Primo Piatto, or the magic atmosphere of Cinderella’s Royal Table at Walt Disney World.
+One thing you won’t find at any other resort in the timeshare world is the incredible “Signature Dining Experiences” DVC Resorts offers.
+Enjoy rooftop dining bliss at Riviera Resort’s Topolino’s delightfully fast service at Primo Piatto, or the magic atmosphere of Cinderella’s Royal Table at Walt Disney World.
 These dining experiences offer unforgettable moments for adults and children in addition to delicious Disney-style food only Disney can offer.
-You’ll enjoy unforgettable meals, all thanks to your Disney timeshare.
+You’ll enjoy memorable meals, all thanks to your Disney timeshare.

 Other Worthy DVC Benefits

-Pool-hopping, character meet-and-greets, and Moonlight Magic are all perks you can’t get with any other brand because they are so Disney-specific!
+Character meet-and-greets and Moonlight Magic are perks you can’t get with any other brand because they are so Disney-specific!
 Disney Vacation Club Member benefits extend beyond just vacation ownership, with additional discounts and members-only access to special events.
-One of the best is getting to watch Disney movies under the stars, but there are so many more to enjoy when you visit Disney.
+One of the best is watching Disney movies under the stars, but there are so many more to enjoy when you visit Disney.
 Plus, if you plan to visit Disney parks year after year, buying vacation points will help you save money over time compared to staying at a hotel.
-As a result, while timeshares with Disney Vacation Club cost more than other resorts, there are plenty of benefits to help outweigh the price.
+As a result, while Disney timeshares cost more than other resorts, there are plenty of benefits to help outweigh the price.

 Top DVC Resorts

-Of course, while all these benefits are great, it’s just as important to know about where you might be staying.
-Fortunately, these locations all offer more than just a deluxe studio or spacious suite.
+Of course, while all these benefits are great, knowing where you might be staying is just as important.
+Fortunately, these locations offer more than a deluxe studio or spacious suite.
 All of the Disney Resort Hotels offer a true home away from home!
-Plus, All of the Disney Vacation Club Villas come with everything you need for a luxurious vacation.
-Here are just a few of the best Disney Vacation Club resorts you can stay at with a DVC membership.
+The Disney Vacation Club Villas have everything you need for a luxurious vacation.
+Here are a few of the best Disney timeshare resorts you can stay at with a DVC membership.

 Disney’s Riviera Resort

-Anyone looking for a more contemporary theme is sure to love the newest DVC resort: Disney’s Riviera Resort.
-Located near Walt Disney World, this Disney Vacation Club Property features stunning Mediterranean-style aesthetics that give it a sense of class and luxury.
-The activity lawn is a great space for family fun, with a life-sized chess board, bocce ball court, and fire pit to gather around.
+Anyone looking for a more contemporary theme is sure to love the DVC resort: Disney’s Riviera Resort.
+Located near EPCOT, this Disney Vacation Club Property features stunning Mediterranean-style aesthetics that give it a sense of class and luxury.
+The activity lawn is a great space for family fun, with a life-sized chessboard, bocce ball court, and fire pit to gather around.
 Taking a beautiful stroll along the waterfront to get some outdoor exercise makes for a perfect, blood-pumping activity.
-You’ll also dine at several delicious restaurants, unwind at the pool, and have easy access to Disney’s California Adventure.
+You’ll also dine at several delicious restaurants, unwind at the pool, and have easy access to EPCOT via the Disney Skyliner.

 Disney’s Old Key West Resort

 If you’d like your home resort to be a piece of Disney history, it doesn’t get better than Disney’s Old Key West Resort.
-This was the first Disney Vacation Club resort and provided guests with the flexibility and spacious accommodations they’d wanted for years.
+This was the first Disney Vacation Club resort and provided guests with spacious accommodations and top-notch amenities they’d wanted for years.
 Sandcastle Pool provides an excellent place for families to come and enjoy the sunshine and have a blast.
 Not only does it have a pool slide, but also a whirlpool spa and a dry sauna.
-Additional amenities include shuffleboard, DVDs rentals, a Community Hall game room, three delightful playgrounds, and two arcade rooms.
+Additional amenities include shuffleboard, DVD rentals, a Community Hall game room, three delightful playgrounds, and two arcade rooms.

 Disney’s Grand Floridian Resort

 If you’re planning to visit Disney World, Disney’s Grand Floridian Resort is an obvious go-to.
 That’s because this Walt Disney World resort is the crown jewel of Disney’s Florida properties.
-As a result, few places are better to make your home resort.
 Disney’s Grand Floridian Resort is elaborately furnished with Victorian-style aesthetics that give it a refined, luxurious feel.
 Additionally, you can take advantage of the state-of-the-art fitness center to keep up with your routines, even while you’re on vacation.
 While a day at Disney is a lot of fun, it can also be pretty tiring.
 That’s where the Grand Floridian Spa comes in.
 This spa features a variety of soothing services, like facials, massages, body wraps, and aromatherapy.

-If you’re a DVC member who doesn’t want to visit Walt Disney World, this last resort is perfect for you.
-Located on the Hawaiian island of O’ahu, Aulani, Disney Vacation Club is one of the most popular Disney properties, and it’s easy to see why!
+If you’re a DVC member looking for a tropical retreat near the beach, this last resort is perfect for you.
+Located on the Hawaiian island of O’ahu, Aulani, A Disney Resort & Spa is one of the most popular Disney properties, and it’s easy to see why!
 Disney Vacation Club members enjoy the golden sands and gentle waves of the on-site beach, Ko Olina Lagoon.
 You can paddleboard, snorkel, and more at this private lagoon.
 Not to mention, Disney Vacation Club Members can also enjoy character experiences with Mickey, Minnie, Donald, Goofy, and more.
 Perfect for younger guests!
-Last but not least, end your day by watching a festive luau that celebrates the rich history and culture of Hawaii.
-With so much to offer, it should come as no surprise that this is one of the must-see Disney properties.
+Last but not least, end your day by watching a festive luau celebrating Hawaii’s rich history and culture.
+With so much to offer, it should be no surprise that this is one of the must-see Disney properties.

-Learn more: Make Copper Creek Villas and Cabins Your DVC Base Camp
+If you want to learn more about Copper Creek, don’t miss our blog, Make Copper Creek Villas and Cabins Your DVC Base Camp!

 Is Disney Vacation Club Worth It